How do you move on when you are a wounded wife?

 Nothing in all creation is hidden from God’s sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account.

 Sometimes it doesn’t feel like it’s enough, like God is enough.
-We want more, something tangible on this earth.
+We want more, something more tangible on this earth.

-Truth is, sometimes we’ll a bit of justice, but sometimes we won’t.
+Truth is, sometimes we’ll a bit of justice.
+But sometimes we won’t.
 And even with the justice on earth, we still have to trust God.

 It’s not that we cannot or should not seek truth and godly justice.
+We should.